jabeva99/LabPropagationErrors/README.md

 Quite simple, currently it only supports csv and excel, this selector will decide if reading an excel or an csv as well as decide the output file the same way.

+## Output

+The output is a file which is the same as the input but with a new column which is the error of the function.